yasin-uzun/SINBAD/README.md

 ## User Manual

 Detailed instructions for using SINBAD are available in the [SINBAD User Manual](docs/SINBAD_User_Manual.pdf).
+You can find the information about seeting the parameters and executing the analysis steps in the manual.

 ## Configuration